Harry R. Hueston, II, Ph.D.

 Dr. Hueston authored Terrorism 101 with Dr. Bryan Vizzini.
 He has presented to numerous local, state, regional, national and international conferences on various topics involving police management, terrorism, Islam, agroterrorism and race relations.
 Dr. Hueston has served on numerous campus committees including Faculty Senate (as president), Institutional Research, Committee on Diversification, Faculty Development Leave, and he is on the Steering Committee with Amarillo College for its annual Women in Criminal Justice Conference.

-Personal Sketch Dr. Hueston is a Dad to two daughters who now have given him two sons-in-law, seven grandbabies, and lots of joy for he and his wife, Maryann.
-The Huestons enjoy playing with their grandbabies, driving regularly to Tucson and Phoenix, and family reunions.
-Dr. Hueston is a avid racketball player and golfer; he invites students to participate regularly in these sports.
+Dr. Hueston is a Dad to two daughters who now have given him two sons-in-law, eight grandbabies, and lots of joy for he and his wife, Maryann.
+The Huestons enjoy playing with their grandbabies, driving regularly to Tucson and Denver, and family reunions.
+Dr. Hueston is a avid racquetball player and golfer; he invites students to participate regularly in these sports.
 He also loves teaching and loves his students!